List of rulers of Bengal: Governors of British East India Company in Bengal (1757–1793)

 As per the treaty of Allahabad in 1765, the British East India Company (BEIC) was given the right to collect revenue (Diwani right).
 From 1769, the company collected revenue from Bengal.

-Governors-General of British East India Company in Bengal – Dual government (1773–1793)
+Governor-Generals of British East India Company in Bengal - Dual government (1773-1774)

-Following the Regulating Act 1773, the Governor of Bengal was officially called Governor-General of Fort William.
+Following the Regulating Act of 1773, the Governor of Bengal was officially called Governor-General of Fort William.